 Really, stop angling just for the old school match-up and appreciate this a a true championship final.
 The NBA... where justified happens.

-ion on another website regarding the nostalgia factor versus the NBA's true ROI having a Lakers/Celtics finale.
+UPDATE: I have an on-going discussion on another website regarding the nostalgia factor versus the NBA's true ROI having a Lakers/Celtics finale.
 The latest argument was that today's "casual" NBA-watcher does not care about the current state of the NBA and the story's involved (that I outlined above).
 Thus the NBA gurus hope nostalgia drives ratings of this Finals.
 Here's my latest (and greatest I think) point to date...
 NO WAY!

 Here's the thing... a casual fan today is not just some schmo that was old enough to remember 1987 (the last time these 2 teams met in the Finals).